 You are currently browsing the category archive for the ‘Climate’ category.

-You want to take that bet, fool?
+Do you want to take that bet?

 You’re either with us, or against us.

 While this may not necessarily be the only planet we can live on, it is the only atmosphere we know of we can live in.

 You are a clear and present danger to my grandchildren’s future.
 Fear me.

 It’s winter.
 You are a clear and present danger to my grandchildren’s future.

 So put down the Ambien, Prozac, Viagra and crotch-shots on Fox Kool-Aid and turn off the television, because Republican President Theodore Roosevelt, in a speech On Why Environmentalism Is A ‘Patriotic Duty’, defined what it was to be a progressive, and why the true nationalists and patriots were progressives, and environmentalists, and you ain’t it:

 Of all the questions which can come before this nation, short of the actual preservation of its existence in a great war, there is none which compares in importance with the great central task of leaving this land even a better land for our descendants than it is for us, and training them into a better race to inhabit the land and pass it on.
 Conservation is a great moral issue for it involves the patriotic duty of insuring the safety and continuance of the nation. …